- Prostate cancer risk factors

 A biopsy is a procedure in which a sample of body tissue is removed and then looked at under a microscope.
 A core needle biopsy is the main method used to diagnose prostate cancer.
 It is usually done by a urologist, a surgeon who treats cancers of the genital and urinary tract, which includes the prostate gland.

 Using transrectal ultrasound to "see" the prostate gland, the doctor quickly inserts a thin, hollow needle through the wall of the rectum into the prostate gland.
 When the needle is pulled out, it removes a small cylinder (core) of prostate tissue.
 This is repeated from 8 to18 times, but most urologists will take about 12 core samples from different parts of the prostate.

 The biopsy itself takes about 10 minutes and is usually done in the doctor's office.
 You will likely be given antibiotics to take before the biopsy and possibly for a day or 2 after to reduce the risk of infection.

 For a few days after the procedure, you may feel some soreness in the area and will probably notice blood in your urine.
 You may also have some light bleeding from your rectum, especially if you have hemorrhoids.
 Many men also see some blood in their semen or have rust colored semen.
 This can last for several weeks after the biopsy, depending on how frequently you ejaculate.

 Your biopsy samples will be sent to a lab, where a pathologist (a doctor who specializes in diagnosing disease in tissue samples) will look at them under a microscope to see if they contain cancer cells.
-If cancer is present, the pathologist will also assign it a grade, also known as a Gleason score (or Gleason sum).
+If cancer is present, the pathologist will also assign it a grade.
+This is often expressed as a Gleason score (or Gleason sum).
 Although in theory, this can range from 2 to 10, Gleason scores below 6 are rare.
 The higher your Gleason score, the more likely it is that your cancer will grow and spread quickly.

 Getting the biopsy results (in the form of a pathology report) usually takes at least 1 to 3 days, but it can take longer.